Create A Dragon1 Architecture Diagram

 To create the architecture diagram:

-• Link the shapes together as if they were three separate models.
+- Link the shapes together like three separate models.

-• Mail the link of the visualization to the stakeholders and ask them to comment on their findings on the visualization.
+- Mail the visualization link to the stakeholders and ask them to comment on their findings on the visualization.

 Example Screenshots